jhchein/azureml-monitor-retrain/README.md

+# Implementing Robust MLOps with Azure ML
-# MLOps: CI/CD, Monitoring, and Retraining 🚀
+**A Comprehensive Guide from hands-on to CI/CD, Model Monitoring, and Retraining 🚀**

 Welcome to this comprehensive guide on mastering MLOps!
 This repository is designed to address the challenges of implementing robust machine learning operations, providing you with a hands-on tutorial to navigate the complexities of model training, deployment, monitoring, and retraining.